eramdam/sticky-fingers/README.md

 ## Disclaimer

 This mod was made from code belonging to LocalThunk and Playstack Games.
+All I wish for this mod is for a future patch of Balatro to make it obsolete :)

 ## Background